Nurse Anesthesia

 In addition to meeting all other applicable requirements for admission, non-native speakers of English must demonstrate sufficient English language proficiency.
 This can be demonstrated by submitting any one of the following: an SAT verbal/critical reading score of at least 430; an ACT English subtest score of at least 18; a Duolingo English Test score of at least 105; an International English Language Testing System (IELTS) test score of at least 6.5; or a TOEFL iBT (internet-based test) score of 79 or paper-based test with sub scores each being 20 or higher.

-Other factors considered for admission to the program:
+Other factors considered for admission to the program

-• Casper Situational judgment assessment results
+• Casper open-response situational judgment test results

 • Science grade point average

-• Last 60 hours of coursework
+• Grade point average from the last 60 hours of coursework

 • Clinical knowledge evaluation